 You will be working together with other students in a friendly, hands-on environment led by our professional farm educators

 You will be standing for most of the class.
 Please wear comfortable, closed toe shoes, minimal jewelry, & have long hair tied back.

 You will receive a kitchen apron, which is yours to keep, & a copy of all recipes at the end of class

 Summertime and the livin’ is easy - except if you are a farmer!
 Come learn how we enjoy the fruits of our labor during the busy growing season.
 Our summer classes focus on what’s from the farm garden and on the preparation of easy, fresh-picked, healthy meals.

 At the Kitchen Classroom, participants help our farm chef prepare the seasonal fruits and vegetables which are used in the evening’s recipes.
 Each summer class includes a “Harvest Tour” of our Kitchen Garden (weather permitting).
 The evening concludes with a relaxed sit-down supper accompanied by a glass of Jones wine, and an in-season fruit dessert prepared by our kitchen team.
 Eating together is our favorite way to honor and celebrate farmers and our time on the farm!

 Cost: $70/person - All classes taught on Thursdays, 6:30-8:30pm

-July 20 - Greek Inspired Idyll - Chickpea patties with tzaziki sauce, sautéed zucchini, Greek salad, yogurt parfait with honey strawberry sauce
+July 20 - Greek Inspired Idyll (Class Full) - Chickpea patties with tzaziki sauce, sautéed zucchini, Greek salad, yogurt parfait with honey strawberry sauce